-TBH, some of this is normal, textbook human bod stuff.
+TBH, some of this is normal, textbook human bod stuff—it doesn’t necessarily indicate some sort of underlying skin condition.
 I recently came across the world’s most disgusting statistic: Over the course of a year, the average person can shed about one and a half pounds of skin.
 But when it’s excessive, it’s understandable why you’d want the flakes to go away right now, thank you very much.
 So to help shed light on the subject, I checked in with a dermatologist to see what’s up.
 Here’s what she had to say.

-Keep scrolling for dermatologist-approved tips for how to get rid of peeling skin.
+Keep scrolling for dermatologist-approved tips (and plenty of home remedies) for how to get rid of peeling skin.

 1. Confirm it’s not caused by an underlying medical condition

 Your skin is your largest organ, and so often when your body is trying to communicate with you, signs can be written on its surface.
 So before you go any further, confirm that you don’t have a chronic skin condition like eczema or psoriasis that could be causing your skin to peel.
-One way to do this is during your yearly skin check.
-In addition to having your dermatologist scope out any weird moles, bring a list of rough patches and/or question-mark spots to speak with them about as well.
+One way to do this is seek medical advice during your yearly skin check.
+In addition to having your dermatologist scope out any weird moles to be sure there’s no skin cancer lurking, bring a list of rough patches and/or question-mark spots to speak with them about as well.

 2. Use a gentle exfoliant to remove dead skin

-Cool, so you know that you’re dealing with peeling that’s a result of your environmental exposures.
+Cool, so you know that the skin peels you’re dealing with are as a result of your environmental exposures.
 Reach for an ultra-gentle exfoliator like the Peet Rivko Exfoliator ($34), which lifts dead skin cells with a combo of jojoba beads, rice bran, and oatmeal.
 When you’re dealing with peeling skin, the pros recommend one with a physical grain versus one with a chemical agent like alpha-hydroxy acid or beta-hydroxy acid because you’re able to better control them.
-(Speaking as an AHA junkie, I can attest: Getting acid on baby-new skin can burn).
+(Speaking as an AHA aficionado, I can attest: Getting acid on baby-new skin can burn).
 Apply light pressure as you move around your complexion in circular motions to lift away peeling skin.

 3. Immediately rehydrate you skin